fedah/fedah/README.md

 ### Hi there 👋

-My name is Franco Edah and I'm a computer science student at University of Maryland College Park.
+My name is Franco Edah and I'm a computer science student at the University of Maryland College Park.
 Here's some info about me!

-⚡ Work experience: <br>
+⚡ Work experience: <be>
+- **Software Engineer intern at Amazon** - Backend development on the UCTelephony team.
+[Seattle, WA.
+Summer 2023]
 - **Software Engineer intern at Visa** - Full Stack development on the B2B Connect Team.
 [Foster City, CA. Summer 2022]
+- **Software Engineer intern at Cvent** - Backend development on the Reporting team.
+[Tysons Corner, VA.
+Summer 2021 - Fall 2022]
 - **Technical TA at CodePath** - Technical Interview Prep (Advanced Session).
 [Remote, Summer 2022]
-- **Software Engineer intern at Cvent** - Backend development on the Reporting team.
-[Virgina, MD.
-Summer 2021 - Spring 2022]

 🌱 Interests:
-- Application development & ML
+- Full Stack Dev & Distributed Systems
-- Algorithm & Quant Trading
+- Machine Learning & Quant Trading
 - Music & Fashion

 💬 Reach me by email or LinkedIn! franco.edah@outlook.com | https://www.linkedin.com/in/franco-edah